sneha280904/Sentilytics/README.md

 # 📊 Sentilytics: Social Media Sentiment Analyzer

+Note: The source code for this project has been made private intentionally.

 > **Analyze public emotions across social media using Machine Learning and NLP.**

 ---